mesxx/mesxx/README.md

 ###

-<p align="left">I am Fullstack Developer 🙋 with 1 year experience as Developer 👨‍💻.
-I currently live in Depok, West Java 🌆🧑‍💼.
-I like programming 🧑‍💻, watching movies 🍿, listen a music 🎧 and I also always want to learn something new 💡🤔.
-I am open to Job Opportunities where I can contribute 🧑‍💻, learn 📖 and grow 📈.
-If there is an opportunity that matches my skills 💪 and experience 💼 then feel free to contact me 📞.</p>
+<p align="left">Experienced Fullstack Developer with over 1 year in Backend Developer, proficient in Go, JavaScript, and PHP, along with expertise in frameworks like Fiber, Echo, Gin, Express.js, and Laravel.
+Solid experience in SQL and NoSQL database management including MySQL, PostgreSQL, and MongoDB.
+Currently pursuing a Bachelor degree in Informatics through an online learning program at Cyber Asia University, aiming to continuously improve skills and knowledge for ongoing career growth in the technology industry.
+Dedicated to advancing as a Backend Developer or Fullstack Developer, with a strong passion for website development.
+Committed to achieving goals through dedication, hard work, and a strong learning ethic, ready to make meaningful contributions to future projects.
+Currently open to job opportunities where can contribute, learn and grow.
+If there are opportunities that match with skills and experience, kindly please feel free to contact.</p>

 ###